-Traeth Llyndan is not really a beach for beginner surfers, who might be better off joining a surfing lesson at the local Gecko Surf School where instructors can choose the safest spots for those who are new to the sport.
+Traeth Llyndan is not really a beach for beginners who are surfing in Anglesey, and those new to the sport might be better off joining a surfing lesson at the local Gecko Surf School where instructors can choose the safest spots for those who are new to the sport.
 The beach is also known as ‘Broad Beach’ because of its size, and there is plenty of room for surfers even on busy days.

-The south end of the beach is the most dangerous, and rip tides here are common.
+The south end of the beach is the most dangerous if you’re tackling the Rhosneigr surf, and rip tides here are common.
 There are also quite a lot of rocks beneath the surface of the water, so surfing at low tide is recommended.

 Porth Trecastell, Anglesey

-Porth Trecastell is also known as Cable Bay and is a very popular surfing beach on Anglesey.
+Porth Trecastell is also known as Cable Bay and is a very popular beach for surfing in Anglesey.
 The bay is small but very beautiful, and is edged by cliffs and dunes that make it a very sheltered place on the North Wales coast.

 Surfing conditions here are relatively consistent and suitable for all abilities, although beginners are advised not to set out into the water when there are really big swells.